de-scientist/notely-full/README.md

 ![Cloud Storage](https://img.shields.io/badge/Cloudinary-Enabled-blueviolet)

 Notely is a modern, user-centered note management app built to keep your thoughts sharp, safe, and always within reach.
-With clean interactions and a commitment to reliability, it delivers a smooth digital notebook for ideas, journaling, planning, and documentation.
+With clean interactions and a commitment to reliability, it delivers a smooth digital notebook for ideas, journaling, planning, and all things writing.

-> **Note:** The words *"Note"* and *"Entry"* refer to the same concept in this application.

 ---